learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 yr_young = data_fin[180:] # cars from 76 to 82
 ```

-What we did here is split the data up to create two data sets, for "older" cars and "younger" cars.
+What we did here is split the data up to create two datasets, for "older" cars and "younger" cars.

 ```python